Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/4-build-client-app.md

 	This file contains metadata for the app you're building and lists the app's dependencies so those dependencies can be loaded with an `npm install` command.

-1. Execute the following command to download and install the packages that the app requires:
+1. `cd` into the project directory at the command prompt.
+Then execute the following command to download and install the packages that the app requires:

 	```bash
 	npm install